shohana-howlader/Ecommerce-NodeJs/README.md

 # Ecommerce-NodeJs

-This project is an e-commerce platform developed using **Node.js**, **Express.js**, and **MongoDB**, designed to provide full-stack functionality for managing an online store.
+This project is an e-commerce platform developed using **Node.js**, **Express.js**, designed to provide full-stack functionality for managing an online store.
 The application follows the **MVC (Model-View-Controller)** pattern and incorporates user authentication, product management, and shopping cart functionality.

 ## Features